 The Creature of Rock

-Uncut rhapsody rock diamond, Michael Scott Parker is a composer, vocalist, and multi-instrumentalist.
-Rooted in 4 full length albums of rhapsody rock, her highly developed musical incarnation, Creature Rock, is an expanding creative enterprise.
+Uncut indie rock diamond, Michael Scott Parker has spent her life developing, researching, exploring, and representing ideas that challenge assumptions about art and its many uses by emphasizing creativity in daily life.
+Rooted in 4 albums of rhapsody rock, her highly developed (self-promoted) musical incarnation, Creature Rock, is an expanding creative enterprise.

 Her vision is to appeal to a deeper and heightened sensory experience of her audiences using Universal Design at the level of creative awareness through art and performances.